 Here’s why: The Hilton Honors Card from American Express comes with a $0 annual fee.

-That makes this entry-level Hilton card an easy pick for hotel rewards seekers who would rather avoid an annual fee than earn a few more points.
-By contrast, the Hilton Honors Ascend Card from American Express and The Hilton Honors American Express Business Card both charge a $95 annual fee, while the Hilton Honors American Express Aspire Card’s annual fee comes in at $450.
+That makes this entry-level Hilton card an easy pick for hotel-rewards seekers who would rather avoid an annual fee than earn a few more points.
+By contrast, the Hilton Honors American Express Surpass® Card and The Hilton Honors American Express Business Card both charge a $95 annual fee, while the Hilton Honors American Express Aspire Card’s annual fee comes in at $450.

 Here’s why: The Hilton Honors American Express Business Card gives small-business owners and people who are self-employed an opportunity to be rewarded for their business expenses.